-"Detailed planning/preliminary design" means the preparation of architectural and engineering documents up to the preliminary design stage (≈40% of design), as defined in the Construction and Professional Services Manual.
+"Detailed planning/preliminary design" means the preparation of architectural and engineering documents up to the preliminary design stage (\approx 40% of design), as defined in the Construction and Professional Services Manual.
+The schematic design stage is a subcomponent of detailed planning and represents approximately 20 percent of design.

 "Construction" means the following steps, as set out in the Construction and Professional Services Manual: preparation of working drawings and specifications, advertising for a sealed bid or proposal, awarding a contract pursuant to law, and actual construction of a project.
+The working drawings stage is a subcomponent of the construction stage and represents the completion of full designs after the preliminary design stage.

 "Equipment" is a tangible resource of a permanent or long-term nature used in an operation or activity.